Henry Charles Carey: Economic nationalism and trade

 A common theme in Carey's writing is the limits of international economic association and the necessary of national association, and his best-known policy position was his defense of protective tariffs.
 He was described by an admirer as "rigid, devoted, and uncompromising" on the issue, and as "a Cato hammering on his one theme."
 Critics accused Carey of Anglophobia for his hostility to the system of free trade under the British Empire and British theories of political economy in general.

-Consistent with the law of comparative advantage, Carey argued that global centralization implied an international division of labor by which each nation developed only those resources in which it possessed a natural advantage.
-This system placed despotic power in the hands of those controlling the world's mediums of exchange; the places where these middlemen congregated became the global marketplace.
-This theory, he argued, was the basis for the British policy of imperialism and free trade, by which the Empire intended to establish a monopoly on both manufacturing and shipping centered on London, while other nations were resigned to exporting raw materials.
+Consistent with the law of comparative advantage, Carey argued global centralization required an international division of labor by which each nation developed only those resources in which it possessed a natural advantage.
+This system placed despotic power in the hands of those controlling the mediums of exchange; the places these middlemen congregated became the global marketplace.
+Carey argued this theory was the basis for the British policy of imperialism and free trade, by which the Empire intended to establish a global monopoly on both manufacturing and shipping centered on London, while other nations were resigned to exporting raw materials.
+To check centralization, Carey thus emphasized the need for human association; in Carey's writing, the natural form of association was the nation, an association of citizens.
+He suggested that the United States and other nations should interpose protective tariffs between themselves and London, increasing the cost of their raw materials, fostering domestic manufacturing, and depriving British manufacturers of a monopoly on finished goods.
+This would enable the establishment of a middle class, the abolition of chattel slavery, and the encouragement of patriotic feeling.

-Carey argued that ultimately, a causal chain could be drawn through "separation of [men], centralization of the mass, subjection of the many to the powerful few, slavery, stagnation, [and] decrease of real civilization."
-Instead, the chain should be reversed at its start with "association, complexity of interests, decentralization, [and] harmonious increase of power."